-Whether you’ve recently purchased a home or you’ve been living in it for years, you want it to be a space that is not only functional for your family, but also reflects your sophisticated style and flair for fashion, all while ensuring a rapid turnaround when you’re prepared to sell.
-But remodeling your home can be a dicey proposition in times of recession.
-Not only do tight budgets make upgrades hard to justify, but loans and equity lines are harder to secure.
-Luckily, there are several strategies you can implement to make sure your home remodel fits a budget and delivers the best return on investment.
+Whether you’ve recently purchased a home or you’ve been living in it for years, you want it to be a space that is not only functional for your family, but also reflects your style.
+But remodeling your home can be a pricey thing to do.
+Luckily, there are several strategies you can implement to make sure your home remodel fits your budget and delivers the best return on investment.

-1. Chose wisely.
-It’s tempting to remake every room, but you’re better off focusing on the essentials.
-Kitchens and bathrooms can be expensive, but they’re also the best bet to ensure you get see a return at the time of sale.
+It’s tempting to redo every room, but you’re better off focusing on the essentials.
+Kitchens and bathrooms can be expensive, but they’re also the best bet to ensure you see a return at the time of sale.
+(If you are selling.)
 However, if you have any glaring problems (like water stains on the ceiling) or out-of-place extras (like disco-era wallpaper or a stainless-steel counter top in a cottage-style home), deal with them first.

-2. Keep what works.
-You may hate the look of your cabinets, but if they are soundly constructed and meet your spatial needs, give them a cheap facelift with the coat of paint or some new veneers to save hundreds of dollars on custom cabinets.
+You may hate the look of your cabinets, but if they are soundly constructed and meet your spatial needs, give them a cheap facelift with a coat of paint or some new fronts and handles to save hundreds of dollars on custom cabinets.

 A little common sense can go a long way towards cutting your home remodeling costs, so shop sales, do comparisons, and take time to find the right materials at a better cost.
 And don’t be afraid to request price-matching or haggle to get the price you want.
 After all, it is a vendor’s job to get the maximum amount of profit while you are solely responsible for sticking to your bottom line.
 It is possible to create your dream home for a lot less cash, and capitalize on your resourcefulness when it comes time to sell, if you follow these simple steps for frugal home remodeling.